 I believe that my existence is pointless.
 Like Gandhi said, “Whatever you do will be insignificant, but it is very important that you do it.”
 Why is it important?
 Because it helps you live with the uselessness of life.

 I believe that I am changing the world.
 I don’t work for Teach for India, so I am not working at the ‘grass root level’, educating the poor millions.
 I work at an IT publishing firm, publishing books that will help people in the IT industry enhance their skills.
 Now, I have been told that I am just flattering myself by saying that I am changing the world.
 I beg to differ.
 I help IT professionals pen down their experience and ideas; pass on their skills to budding IT professionals.

-Now these might seem like first world problems; we are not trying to eradicate poverty (at least not directly).
+Now, these might seem like first world problems; we are not trying to eradicate poverty (at least not directly).
 But these are problems that will plague the world soon; all of us will eventually live in the ‘first world’.
-Therefore, I believe that in small part, my existence is making a dent to the world.
+Therefore, I believe that in small part, my existence is making a dent in the world.